 The only downside with this device is, because of the way it is redirects gases forward from the rifle, it can heat up quickly and to a higher degree than others.
 Some users have complained that after several dozens of rounds fired, if not left to cool it can cause burns to your hand when you try to grab it.

 Precision Armament – AR-15 M4-72 Severe-duty Compensator DLC 22 Caliber

 Precision armaments muzzle brake features 3 baffles on the side, which are specially designed to offer a recoil reduction of up to 75 %.
 The baffles are slightly angled towards the shooter and kind of look like gills on a fish.
-Besides reducing recoil they also do a good job of reducing the muzzle limb.
+Besides recoil reduction, they also do a good job of reducing the muzzle limb.
 As standard for most modern muzzle brakes, they do not have ports on the bottom of the device, so you won’t have to worry about kicking up a dust signature.

 As for the design of the device, this was the most effective muzzle brake and I recommend this brake for use by anyone who is into competitive and tactical shooting.

 I would not recommend it to be used indoors, especially not for home defense, unless your goal is to deafen the perp and everybody else in the house.
 Also, in conditions of low light, like at night, this thing is known for producing a blinding muzzle flash, but if you want a muzzle device that would stand up against heavy, rapid-fire, even automatic fire, that’s a trade-off you’ll have to deal with.